 PLEASE READ CAREFULLY!

 - Collecting leaves with several separate scab lesions is OK but do not collect leaves with sheet scab.

-- Please separate leaves with paper towel or newspaper to absorb moisture.
-Collect leaves after dew has dried.
+- Please separate leaves with a paper towel or newspaper to absorb moisture.
+Collect leaves after the dew has dried.

 - Do not collect leaves during or in the days after a hot spell (several days >28°C).
 Prolonged hot temperatures will kill the spores.